Cloud server configurations

 ,Tesla

 ).
-The list can be viewed in the table Available GPUs;<gpu_amount>
+You can see the list in the table Available GPUs;<gpu_amount>

 Sample request to create a flavor with 2 vCPUs, 2 GB RAM, bootable network disk, and NVIDIA® Tesla T4 GPU in the ru-7a pool segment: